Welcome to the Easy MTD help.

 Copying to Clipboard

-To copy the contents of the View VAT Return window to the Windows clipboard, click the Copy button.
+To copy the content of the View VAT Return window to the Windows clipboard, click the Copy button.

 Viewing Account Information